emberjs/website/source/blog/2019-02-14-octane-guides.md

 Thanks to our infrastructure upgrades in 2018, we are well-positioned to accept community participation in the documentation effort.
 Please see the open issues in https://github.com/ember-learn/guides-source/projects/4 and let us know in the #dev-ember-learning channel (on Discord) if you would like to work on an issue.

-All PRs for this should be made against the `octane` branch of the [guides repo](https://github.com/ember-learn/guides-source).
+All PRs for this should be made against the `octane` branch of the [guides repo](https://github.com/ember-learn/guides-source) and should follow the regular standards for pull requests to documentation, the most important being one issue per pull request.

 ### Future of Contributing